flodhest/Rust2ReactCLI/README.md

 - **Material-UI Integration:** Enhances the visual appeal and user experience by seamlessly incorporating Material-UI components.
 This integration ensures a cohesive and visually pleasing user interface, following best practices in design.

+- **Responsive Design:** Integrates media queries in the main stylesheet (`main.scss`) for optimal viewing experiences on various devices.
+Includes styles for mobile, tablets, and desktop, ensuring a responsive and adaptable user interface.

 - **SPA and Browser Router:** Transforms your React application into a Single Page Application (SPA), providing smooth and uninterrupted user navigation.
 The inclusion of a Browser Router enables efficient client-side routing, enhancing the overall user experience with seamless transitions between different views.

 - **Progressive Web App (PWA):** Elevates your application to Progressive Web App standards by implementing a foundational service worker.
 This feature enables offline access, background updates, and an enhanced user experience, aligning your React app with modern web development trends.

-- **Responsive Design:** Integrates media queries in the main stylesheet (`main.scss`) for optimal viewing experiences on various devices.
-Includes styles for mobile, tablets, and desktop.

 - **Environment Files:** Creates environment configuration files (`.env.development` and `.env.production`) to manage environment-specific variables.
 These files allow you to define variables like API endpoints or feature toggles for development and production environments separately.

 ## 🛠 Prerequisites

-Before using RustCLI, ensure that you have Node.js version >16.20.2 installed on your machine.
-If not, RustCLI will guide you through the installation process.
+Before using RustCLI, ensure that you have Node.js version >=16.20.2 installed on your machine. https://nodejs.org/dist/latest-v16.x/

 ## 🏁 Getting Started